ondoheer/amnh-validation-tool/README.md

 1. Install parcel `$ sudo npm install -g parcel-bundler` If you run by any problem it's probably the node version, [parcel](https://parceljs.org/) doesn't work on old versions.

+2. run `npm install`
-2.  run `npm run dev` on the root folder
+3. run `npm run dev` on the root folder
-3. Go to `localhost:1234` to see the project
+4. Go to `localhost:1234` to see the project

 ### SCSS